Here is an example on how to use multiple LIKE conditions in WHERE clause of SQL.

-SQL where clause accelerates the output when you use conditions correctly.
+SQL where clause fetches records quickly when you give conditions correctly.
 The conditions should be indexed table columns.
 And, many a time, you need to filter records using like conditions.
 Sometimes you need multiple conditions of matching or not matching.
 This post covers how to use the Multiple Like in Where clause of SQL.

 Not only LIKE, but you can also use multiple NOT LIKE conditions in SQL.
 You will get records of matching/non-matching characters with the LIKE – this you can achieve by percentile (%) wildcard character.